Annual IP Writing Competition

 2015 Intellectual Property

 Student Writing Competition

-Georgia State Law is accepting submissions for its third annual Intellectual Property Student Writing Competition.
+Georgia State Law is accepting submissions for its fourth annual Intellectual Property Student Writing Competition.
 Papers should address legal issues and challenges in the intellectual property field.

 - First Place: $3,000

 - Third Place: $1,000

 The winner will have the option to publish her or his article in the Georgia State University Law Review* and may present the article at the Corporate IP Institute (CIPI) meeting, an annual two-day event where about 200 IP professionals gather to discuss current issues, stories and strategies of corporations.
 Winning papers will also be published in the materials for the 2015 Corporate IP Institute.

 *Subject to the discretion of the editors of the Georgia State University Law Review.

 Individuals enrolled at an ABA-accredited law school are eligible to enter.
 Papers may not have more than one author (no co-authorship).